nocalhost/nocalhost/README.md

 #### Develop cloud-based application in one click

 No need to config complex dev environments in your local machine anymore.
-Nocalhost helps you to connect to remote side dev environment in one click.
+Nocalhost helps you to connect to remote side Kubernetes environment in one click.

-#### HotReload without rebuild images or restart containers
+#### Automated file sync without rebuild image or restart container

 Any code changes will be synchronized immediately to the remote side without rebuild images or restart containers.
+You can see the result under a second.

 #### Isolated development space